 Some of its most famous landmarks get mentions as suggested day trips from Dublin, but the spotlight is firmly on the Irish capital and the West of the country with their, respectively, vibrant urban scene and wild coastal scenery.

 However, the few who do make their way to Wicklow and take the time to discover this county never fail to fall in love with it and usually refer to it as one of the most pleasant discoveries of the whole trip.

-Over the course of the years, we have visited many of Wicklow’s most beautiful corners.
+Over the course of the years, we have visited many of Wicklow’s most beautiful corners and taken many wonderful family hikes in and near the Wicklow Mountains.
 In this guide, I am going to share our favourites.

 Exploring Wicklow: Top things to do in Wicklow with kids

 Wicklow is a very family-friendly part of the country.

 County Wicklow’s nickname is ‘the garden of Ireland’ and this definition expresses well some of the characteristics of this area.

 Gentle sloping hills, quaint villages and a relaxed atmosphere are in stark contrast with the wild and remote nature of the West and are easy to enjoy for families looking for a beautiful and well-served area.

 The landscape is serene (‘pristine’ is the word of choice here), the attractions numerous and the roads well kept.

 Whether you are staying a weekend or a week, you won’t run out of things to do in Wicklow!